China address format & examples

 Hold onto your tea, because before we get started, here’s a note on transliteration: Address transliteration is the process of converting address characters in one alphabet (in this case, simplified Chinese characters) to another (English or Latin characters) while still preserving the intended tone and representation of the words.
 In order to understand how Chinese addresses work, you don’t necessarily need to put your Chinese address in English (Or put your English address in Chinese, for that matter).
 You just need to know how to write a Chinese address in an acceptable format.

 While you may not need to TRANSLATE your Chinese addresses, you may be interested in transliterating them.
-In other words, transliteration is using Latin characters to represent the phonetics of simplified Chinese words.
-Transliteration is a form of formal address formatting that we use to bridge language barriers while maintaining mailability and accuracy, and this is one of the countries where Smarty offers transliteration beyond the basic plan if requested.
+In other words, transliteration is the use of Latin characters to represent the phonetics of simplified Chinese words.
+Transliteration is a form of formal address formatting we use to bridge language barriers while maintaining deliverability and accuracy.
+This is one of the countries where Smarty offers transliteration beyond the basic plan, if requested.

 Smarty address validation tools